hsch/node-goog/README.md

 ## Closure Linter

-For detailed code style checking you can also use `node-goog`'s linter support.
+For detailed code style checking you can also use `nclosure`'s linter support.
 To use linter you will need to download and install [Closure Linter](http://code.google.com/closure/utilities/index.html).